google/lisp-koans/README.md

 ## Content

-The Common Lisp koans are based on the python koans and ruby koans projects.
+The Common Lisp koans are based on the Python koans and Ruby koans projects.
 Additionally, many of the tests are based on new material that is special to Common Lisp.